P. T. Bhaskara Panicker

 He has been an active leader member of many organizations including KANFED (Kerala Association for Nonformal Education), STEPS Publications, Inter Disciplinary Studies, Bharana Parishkara Vedi (forum for the study of civil service reforms), and Kerala Sthala Nama Samithi (body for research on place names).
 He has written more than 100 books, mostly scientific and educational.

 His elder brother was Professor P. Kochunni Panicker, former principal of Government Victoria College, Palakkad.

 He died on 30 December 1997.

+Dr. S. Rajendu collected P.T.
+Bhaskara Panicker's life and a few of his articles "P.T.B.
+Jeevacaritrakosam" പി.ടി.ബി. ജീവചരിത്രകോശം into four volumes in 2023.